gpanther/python-quickstart/README.md

 - Has an integrated debugger
 - Watch out for security!
 Doesn't even provide CSRF protection by default: http://flask.pocoo.org/snippets/3/
 - Probably should be checked for https://www.owasp.org/index.php/Top_10_2013-Top_10
+- For Jinja2: make sure that autoescape is enabled

 ```python
 import flask